Main Water Shut Off Valve: Location, Operation & Replacement Guide

 How do I know if my main water shut off valve is working properly?

 The best way to test it is to turn it off completely, then check a faucet in your home to confirm water stops flowing.
 If water still trickles through after the valve is fully closed, the valve is failing and likely needs to be replaced.
-It's a good idea to test your valve once a year, before vacation, or before winter arrives.
-If it feels stiff or hard to turn, have a plumber inspect it — don't wait for an emergency.
+Plumbers now recommend testing once or twice a year on a weekday morning, especially before winter.
+If it feels stiff or hard to turn, have a plumber inspect it and don't wait for an emergency.

 Can I replace my main water shut off valve myself?

 Most plumbing professionals advise against DIY replacement of the main shut off valve unless you have advanced plumbing experience.
 The process typically requires shutting off the curb stop (street valve), which may need your water utility's involvement, and often involves soldering or pressing pipe fittings.
-Permits are required in most areas.
-Mistakes can lead to flooding, code violations, or costly pipe damage, so hiring a licensed plumber is the safest and most reliable approach.
+Most 2026 municipal codes require permits ($50-$500) and inspections for main valve work.
+Mistakes can lead to flooding, code violations, or costly pipe damage, so hiring a licensed plumber is the safest approach.

 What should I do if the main water valve won't turn off during an emergency?